atoti/notebooks/notebooks/security-implementation/README.md

 ## [main.ipynb](./main.ipynb)

-To understand how the different authentication mechanism vary from one another, this notebook align the code snippets of the following authentication mechanism sequentially for comparison:
+To understand how different authentication mechanisms vary from one another, this notebook aligns the code snippets of the following authentication mechanisms sequentially for comparison:

 - Basic authentication
 - OIDC via Auth0